-However, as Muslims, their interest in Mecca might have seemed sensitive to the Ming court, which doubted the loyalty of foreigners and subjects deviating from Chinese tradition.
-The distance between China and Mecca was compounded by the Ming Dynasty’s maritime prohibitions, creating significant obstacles for the Muslims wishing to embark on the pilgrimage to Mecca.
+Moreover, Muslim interest in Mecca would have been objectionable to the Ming court, which doubted the loyalty of foreigners and subjects deviating from Chinese traditions.
+The distance between China and Mecca was compounded by the Ming Dynasty’s maritime prohibitions, creating significant obstacles for Muslims wishing to embark on the pilgrimage to Mecca.
 On the one hand, sailing overseas on official ships and representing the court, Zheng He and his Muslim companions could dispatch detachments to various places, including Aden.
-They might have hesitated about utilizing official sources to fulfill their personal interest in sailing to Mecca.
-On the other hand, they did not undertake such a journey in the first six voyages, probably due to concerns about official suspicion and being held accountable for undertaking a voyage beyond the official arrangements.
-To some extent, the mission from Calicut to Mecca seems to be able to avoid such problems, providing these Muslims with an opportunity to make a pilgrimage to Mecca outside the official means of the Chinese imperial court.
+Although, they might have hesitated about utilizing official sources to fulfill their personal interest in sailing to Mecca.
+On the other hand, they did not undertake such a journey during the first six voyages, probably due to concerns about raising official suspicion and being held accountable for undertaking a voyage beyond the official arrangements.
+To some extent, the mission from Calicut to Mecca was a way to avoid such problems, providing these Muslims with an opportunity to make a pilgrimage to Mecca outside the official means of the Chinese imperial court.

-As for the two cases of Chinese ships mentioned by the Mamluk authors, they might be both official detachments dispatched by Zheng He’s fleet to Jeddah and Aden.
+As for the two cases of Chinese ships mentioned by the Mamluk authors, they might both have been official detachments dispatched by Zheng He’s fleet to Jeddah and Aden.
 Although the primary purpose of Zheng He’s voyages was political, they also served economic interests to enrich the royal treasury.
-The scale of the detachment dispatched to Aden, a familiar tributary country with a high reputation designated even as a paradise, was naturally larger than that sent to Jeddah, an unfamiliar market not visited during the previous voyages.
-This may explain why the record regarding the latter is only one sentence, while a stronger reaction from the Mamluks is evident in the longer record of the former.
+The scale of the detachment dispatched to Aden, a familiar tributary country of great reputation, described by some as a paradise, was naturally larger than that sent to Jeddah, an unfamiliar market not visited during the previous voyages.
+This may explain why the record regarding the latter consists of just one sentence, while a stronger reaction from the Mamluks is evident in the longer record of the former.

-Finally, I speculate about the potential correlation between Egypt’s tribute in 1441 and Zheng He’s final expedition. the Egyptian mission proclaimed the name of Sultan Barsbāy rather than the contemporary Mamluk sultan Jaqmaq (r.
+Finally, I would like to speculate about the potential correlation between Egypt’s tribute in 1441 and Zheng He’s final expedition.
+The Egyptian mission proclaimed itself to be in the name of Sultan Barsbāy rather than the contemporary Mamluk sultan, Jaqmaq (r.
 1438-1453), suggesting that the mission was likely dispatched by Barsbāy before his death on 7 June 1438.
 After the Meccan ambassadors accompanied Zheng He’s fleet on its return journey and reached the Ming court, they returned to Mecca in 1436.
-As mentioned earlier, the second documented mission from Mecca, led by two sons of the Sharif of Mecca, arrived in the same year Sultan Barsbāy’s mission arrived in China (1441).
-Barsbāy, who proclaimed himself sultan in April 1422, must have been the sultan interested in the potential profit from the goods on the junk ships in 1432.
-Hence, he should have been aware of the establishment of official contacts between Mecca and China, as well as the gifts of the Ming emperor to the Meccan ambassadors.
+As mentioned earlier, the second documented mission from Mecca, led by the two sons of the Sharif of Mecca, arrived in the same year Sultan Barsbāy’s mission arrived in China (1441).
+Barsbāy, who proclaimed himself sultan in April 1422, must have been the sultan interested in the potential profits from the goods carried by the junk ships in 1432.
+Hence, he would have been aware of the official contacts between Mecca and China, as well as the gifts of the Ming emperor to the Meccan ambassadors.

 Before his demise, the sultan had spent years trying to replenish his treasury and expand his empire.
 Driven by economic interests, he might have dispatched ambassadors to China with the Meccan mission to explore opportunities for regular commercial interactions with the Ming dynasty.
-However, the Ming dynasty did not exhibit a strong interest in the tribute from the sultan’s ambassadors.
-The Ming Shi even lacks a record of their tribute, which might have been robbed.
-The sultan’s death probably deterred the dispatching of additional missions.
+However, the Ming dynasty did not exhibit a strong interest in the tribute of the sultan’s ambassadors.
+There is no record of it in the Ming Shi, indicating that the ambassadors might have been robbed.
+The sultan’s death probably prevented the dispatch of any further missions.

 Bibliography